 General News Tue, 27 Aug 2019

-At a meeting with the stakeholders in Accra, Mr Ofori-Atta reminded them that a stable and growing economy was in the interest of businesses and investors.
+At a meeting with some stakeholders in Accra on Monday, 26 August 2019, the Minister of Finance, Mr Ken Ofori-Atta, reminded the participants that a stable and growing economy was in the interest of businesses and investors.

-The statement said the collaborative consultation process had been welcomed by the international investor community and was expected to “provide a forum for stakeholders to contribute to government’s energy strategy”.
+The collaborative consultation process, which has been welcomed by the international investor community, is expected to “provide a forum for stakeholders to contribute to the government’s energy strategy”, Mr Ofori-Atta noted.

-The Finance Minister emphasised the importance of the Energy sector and its private sector operators and investors to the country’s energy future.
+The minister emphasised the importance of the sector as well as its private sector operators and investors to Ghana’s energy future.

-“Fundamental to achieving a sustainable future and industrialisation is the all-important goal of having reliable and affordable power.
+“Fundamental to achieving a sustainable future and industrialisation is the all-important goal in having reliable and affordable power.

-“This is how important your investment is to us and that is why it is crucial for all of us to get this right, together,” he told the stakeholders.
+“This is how important your investment is to us, and that is why it is crucial for all of us to get this right, together”, he told the gathering.

-“Moving Ghana Beyond Aid means the government is committed to achieving security of electricity supply and sustainable generating capacity that offers reliable and affordable power to Ghanaian people and businesses, while providing investors with attractive opportunities,” Mr Ofori-Atta added.
+Mr Ofori-Atta added that: “Moving Ghana beyond aid means the government is committed to achieving security of electricity supply and sustainable generating capacity that offers reliable and affordable power for the Ghanaian people and businesses, while providing investors with attractive opportunities.”

-The release gave an assurance that the government would release more details on the consultation process in the coming days.
+Meanwhile, the government says it will release more details about the collaborative consultation process in the coming days.